TechFounder/RSVP/RSVP.md

 What would you like to learn about ruby concurrency?

--Everything possible in the span of the event since I'm a noob.
+-Everything possible in the span of the event.

 What do you wish ruby did better for concurrency?

--Concurrency wasn't something I realized was an issue for most developers.
+-Concurrency wasn't something I realized was an issue for most projects.